valrus/small-clever-rooms/_containers/music/music2012.md

-{% extends "longform.html" %}

-{% block title %}Favorite Albums in 2012{% endblock %}

-{% block content %}
+---
+layout: longform-page.html
+title: Favorite Albums in 2012
+---

-<p>As always, a disclaimer: I don&#8217;t claim these are the <em>best</em> albums of 2012, or even that they&#8217;re my favorite albums <em>released</em> in 2012.
+As always, a disclaimer: I don&#8217;t claim these are the <em>best</em> albums of 2012, or even that they&#8217;re my favorite albums <em>released</em> in 2012.
 I heard a very small fraction of albums released in 2012, and I hope to discover more in future years!
-But these are the ones that I found myself returning to most frequently this year.</p>
+But these are the ones that I found myself returning to most frequently this year.

-<p>I&#8217;m linking to recordings of the songs on YouTube&#8212;official music videos where possible&#8212;because as much as I like writing about music (sometimes), I certainly don&#8217;t think I can do all these songs justice with my words alone.
+I&#8217;m linking to recordings of the songs on YouTube&#8212;official music videos where possible&#8212;because as much as I like writing about music (sometimes), I certainly don&#8217;t think I can do all these songs justice with my words alone.
 But I hope I&#8217;ll entice you to spend a few minutes checking some of them out if you haven&#8217;t heard them, and if you like what you hear, I hope you&#8217;ll throw down some cash somewhere and buy &#8217;em.
-I don&#8217;t get any money if you do.</p>
+I don&#8217;t get any money if you do.

 <ol>
 <li value="10"> Liars - <em>Wixiw</em> <img class="albumcover" src="{{ get_asset('images/covers2012/Wixiw.jpg')|urlencode }}" />